aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ## Using Packages in Jupyterhub
 ### What are the packages pre-installed in the Jupyterhub? <!-- {docsify-ignore} -->

 The Procedure for package installation varies across different programming languages.
-Basic python packages such as numPy, pandas, scikit-learn, matplotlib, etc., are installed across the main Datahub.
+Basic python packages such as numPy, pandas, scikit-learn, matplotlib, etc., are installed across the main Jupyterhub.
 R hubs supports packages such as shiny, dplyr, tidyR, RSQLlite, etc.

 You can use the following command in Python to see the list of available packages in JupyterHub.
 ```